 What is a Tax Investigation Service?
-It is a service which protects our clients who face a tax enquiry.
-For a small annual fee, we will defend you if you are selected for an investigation, we will defend your case and you won’t have to worry about the investigation costs.
+It is a service that protects clients who may face a tax enquiry.
+If you use the service and are selected by HMRC for an investigation, we will defend your case and you won’t have to worry about the investigation costs.
 We will:

 What is not covered by the service?
-The service does not cover routine compliance work such as filing your tax return etc. It also does not cover criminal prosecutions and fraud, as well as any tax interest or penalties that may be payable as a result of an investigation.
+The service does not cover routine compliance work such as filing your tax return etc. It will not cover criminal prosecutions and fraud, or any tax interest or penalties that may be payable as a result of an investigation.

 What are the benefits?
 Peace of mind.
-We can’t take away the stress and anxiety of being under investigation, but we can provide the best possible support and advice without you having to worry about the cost.
+We can’t take away the anxiety of an investigation, but we can provide the best possible advice without you having to worry about the cost.